AriFordsham/GHCWiki/more-depth.md

 - How Template Haskell is implemented

-- Packages, Cabal, and GHC
+- Packages, Cabal, and GHC --- would like to see: Norman Ramsey

 - Details of the GHC-as-a-library API, and how to use it.

-  Related: compiling multiple modules: `--make` and all that
+  Related: compiling multiple modules: `--make` and all that --- would like to see: Norman Ramsey

 - More details about vectored returns